nerdyscout/kicad-exports/README.md

 - `-x, --diff $commit_hash` output differential files between $commit_hash and latest commit

 # Credits
+kicad-exports is just a wrapper for kibot and all it dependencies.
+For further details of all the tools used please see below.

 - [KiBot](https://github.com/INTI-CMNB/kibot)
 - [KiBoM](https://github.com/SchrodingersGat/KiBoM)
 - [IBoM](https://github.com/openscopeproject/InteractiveHtmlBom/wiki/Usage)